lanl-aea/waves/docs/computational_practices_build_system.rst

 Parameter studies
 -----------------

-Besides the difference in task defintions, another reason that build systems may not be an obvious choice for computational engineering simulation and analysis control is the practice of running parameter studies.
+Besides the difference in task definitions, another reason that build systems may not be an obvious choice for computational engineering simulation and analysis control is the practice of running parameter studies.
 In computational engineering, a parameter study is composed of many parameter sets.
 The parameter sets themselves are typically small variations on input variable values, which do not change the overall workflow.